LPCIC/coq-elpi/README.md

 ### Tutorials

 - [The Elpi programming language](theories/tutorial/elpi_lang.v) is an Elpi tutorial, there is nothing Coq specific in there even if the tutorial uses Coq to step trough the various examples.
-If you never heard of λProlog or HOAS based languages (like Twelf or Beluga) then you are strongly encouraged to read this tutorial and have a look at [λProlog's home page](http://www.lix.polytechnique.fr/Labo/Dale.Miller/lProlog/) for additional documentation
+If you never heard of λProlog or HOAS based languages (like Twelf or Beluga) then you are strongly encouraged to read this tutorial and have a look at [λProlog's home page](http://www.lix.polytechnique.fr/Labo/Dale.Miller/lProlog/) for additional documentation.
+Even if you are familiar with λProlog it may be worth reading the last 3 sections, that focus on Elpi specific features, including the tracing mechanisms (for debugging)
 - [Using Elpi to extend Coq](theories/tutorial/coq_elpi.v) focuses on the integration of Elpi in Coq, covering the representation of terms and the implementation of commands and tactics

 ### Examples